Dollar, stocks rise after stronger-than-expected U.S. jobs data

 The Dow and S&P 500 ended at record highs and posted a seventh straight weekly advance.

-The dollar rose against a basket of currencies .DXY to its highest level since March 2009.
-The dollar also hit multi-year peaks against the euro EUR= and against the yen JPY=.
+The dollar rose against a basket of currencies to its highest level since March 2009.
+The dollar also hit multi-year peaks against the euro and against the yen.
 The U.S. dollar index hit a peak of 89.467, up 0.86 percent on the day.

 "Payrolls confirm the strength of the economy, but that strength is reflected in stock prices," said Ronald Sanchez, chief investment officer of Fiduciary Trust Company International in New York